softsys4ai/unicorn/README.md

 Unicorn can be used for debugging and optimization for objectives such as latency (```inference_time```) and energy (```total_energy_consumption```) in both offline and online modes.
 Unicorn has been implemented on six software systems such as DEEPSTREAM (```Deepstream```), XCEPTION (```Image```), BERT (```NLP```), DEEPSPEECH (```Speech```), X264 (```x264```), and SQLITE (```sqlite```).

-__Note: In this artifact, we will be using offline mode.
-Contact [Md Shahriar Iqbal](mailto:miqbal@email.sc.edu?subject=Testing%20UNICORN%20in%20online%20mode) for instructions if you are running UNICORN in online mode.__

 ## Setup

 To get started, you'll need to have `docker` and `docker-compose`.